-The Office is proud to have made so much progress this year and is honored to serve the country and the copyright ecosystem.
+In sum, the Office is proud to have made so much progress this year and is honored to serve the country and the copyright ecosystem.
 The Office is grateful for this opportunity to present a budget request that would enable this important work to continue in fiscal 2021.